d-austen/stumeta2025-website/content/program.md

 # Program

 For this year we organised many exciting talks, workshops and excursions for you.
-Please through the descriptions and select your favourites in the registration form.
+Find out more below.

+### When happens what?
+Take a look at the schedule!

+{{< button link="schedule" text="Schedule" >}}
+&nbsp;

 ### Talks